 Students will be recognized for academic achievement based on the semester grade point average reported on the January and June report cards.
-The first honor roll will recognize the students with a semester grade point average of 3.50 and above.
+Carondelet's honor roll will recognize the students with a semester grade point average of 3.50 and above.
 The second honor roll will recognize students with a semester grade point average ranging from 3.00 to 3.49.
+Starting with the class of 2027, honor roll will recognize students for a grade point average of 3.50 and above.